JMC Air: History

 Prior to launch in 1999, JMC Air sought to acquire Boeing's latest 757-300 aircraft which led to them becoming the first UK operator of the -300 in 2001.
 By late 2001, Thomas Cook made over 550 staff redundant of which 100 were with JMC Air.
 JMC Air also closed three bases in the UK, as a result of lower passenger numbers in the wake of the September 11 attacks.
 In November of the same year, a JMC Air flight from Newcastle to Tenerife was diverted due to a drunk passenger incident, which led to the passenger being arrested and jailed for four months.
 In the same month, JMC Air took delivery of two leased Airbus A330-200 aircraft via CIT Aerospace and Tyco Capital.
 The aircraft were configured in a two class layout and powered by Rolls-Royce Trent engines.
 The aircraft were primarily used for long-haul operations to the Caribbean and United States.

 In early 2002, a JMC Air passenger successfully won damages for suspected deep vein thrombosis as a result of a long-haul flight from Calgary to Manchester.
 In May, it was announced JMC Air would be rebranded as Thomas Cook for summer 2003.
 Around this time, JMC were considering a move to offer flight only bookings to compete with no-frills carriers such as Easyjet.
 The first Thomas Cook liveried aircraft took to the skies in late 2002.

 In 2003, JMC Air was noted as the best UK charter airline for shortest delays by Holiday Which, having taken an average 33 minute delay in 2001 down to an average of 13 minutes in 2002.
 In the same year, Sufyan Sadiq, a 16 year old travelling with Stamford College was denied boarding of a JMC Air flight from Gatwick Airport after joking with staff that he had a gun in his luggage.
-JMC Air concluded operations in March 2003, becoming Thomas Cook Airlines whilst JMC was retained as a family holiday brand under the Cook's package holiday umbrella.
+JMC Air concluded operations on £1 March 2003, becoming Thomas Cook Airlines whilst JMC was retained as a family holiday brand under the Cook's package holiday umbrella.